Ali-Parandeh/raycast-clickup-extension/README.md

 - [x] View each tasks by priority
 - [x] Open each task via the browser
 - [x] Set your default team ID and space IDs
+- [ ] Resolve issue with folderless lists
 - [ ] Search and order all of your ClickUp Team and space tasks by any filters or query (e.g. due date, priority, status, duration in progress etc.)
 - [ ] List and view tasks assigned to you ordered by priority and due date
 - [ ] View and browse subtasks